Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 ```

 ### Closing Words and Next Steps
-This concludes the step-by-step guide in using the Batch Shipyard system.
-Of course, your use case will invariably be more complicated than the trivial
+Invariably, your use case will be more complicated than the trivial
 sample shown here.
 Please refer to the following resources for more
 information.